ufuksak04/DiscountSurvivalGames/README.md

   - The codebase does not consistently implement programming good practice.

   I've written these here as reflection on the project and what I'd do differently, not as a warning for production use.
+  Take note of the `refactor` branch for a demonstration of how I've solved some of the problems listed above.

 ## Setup